 An admitted student may request a deferment of their enrollment for up to one calendar year beyond the term for which they were originally admitted.
 If the student exceeds this time period, they must reapply and submit a new application fee.
 Deferrals must be requested by the end of the semester (last day of classes) for which the student was originally admitted, as long as space permits in the program*.
 To request a deferral, please log in to fill out the term roll form.

-*F1 visa seeking international students must request a deferral by the application submission deadline of the term they're requesting a deferment into or by the end of the semester (last day of classes) for which they were originally offered admission, whichever comes first (see below).
+*F1 visa seeking international students must request a deferral by the application submission deadline of the term they're requesting a deferment into or by the end of the semester (last day of classes) for which they were originally offered admission, whichever comes first (see below) as long as space permits in the program.
 For the most up-to-date deadlines, please visit International Admissions.

-- If you were admitted for Fall 2023 and would like to defer to Spring 2024, you must request a deferral by the November 1 application deadline.
+- If you were admitted for Fall 2023 and would like to defer to Spring 2024, you must request a deferral by the September 15 application deadline if you were admitted to Computer Science and by the November 1 application deadline if you were admitted to the MBA.

 - If you were admitted for Fall 2023 and would like to defer to Fall 2024, you must request a deferral by the last day of the Fall 2023 semester (date TBD)